 If you have been diagnosed by a physician or medical practitioner as having a medical condition and it is interfering with your ability to work, Social Security Disability can assist you while you are recovering, or if you need to take time off from working your job to manage your symptoms when necessary.

 Mental health disorders can at times prevent a person from maintaining a regular work schedule.
-A person who is managing symptoms of bipolar disorder, anxiety, depression, or panic disorder may have found suitable work that allows for their need to rest and recover from symptoms that arise as they live with their disorder, but their ability to earn an income may be affected.
+A person who is managing symptoms of bipolar disorder, anxiety, depression, or panic disorder may have found suitable work that allows for their need to take time off, rest, and recover from symptoms that arise as they live with their disorder, but their ability to earn a good income may be affected.

 There are also diseases of the heart and lungs, such as coronary artery disease (blood flow obstruction).